 Client Credentials / Scope Token Cache

 As described above, for every API to API call, the caller must pass in a scope token in addition to the original token.
-Unlike the original token which is associated with a user, the scope token is only associated with a client (API / service) and it will only be expired after a period configured on OAuth server.
+Unlike the original token which is associated with a user, the scope token is only associated with a client (API / service) and it will only expire after a period configured on OAuth server.
 So it is not necessary to get the new scope token for every API to API call.
 The token is retrieved and cached in memory until it is about to be expired then a new token will be retrieved.

 The entire token renew process is managed by Client module provided in the light-4j framework.
 This client module encapsulates a lot of features to help API to API calls.